ropensci-archive/roweb2/content/blog/2018-03-20-rentrez-paper.md

 The _R Journal_ article describes some more typical uses of `rentrez`, and also describes some of decisions that went into the design of the package.
-If this example has whetted your appetite, ten please check out the article of the package documentation.
+If this example has whetted your appetite, then please check out the article of the package documentation.

 ## Thanks